CERT-Polska/Artemis/docs/quick-start.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Additionally, you may use the following optional parameters:

+ - ``--tag TAG`` allows you to filter by the tag you provided when adding targets to be scanned.
+Only vulnerabilities from targets with this tag will be exported.
  - ``--language LANGUAGE`` would set the output report language (e.g. ``pl_PL`` or ``en_US``).
  - ``--blocklist BLOCKLIST_FILE`` will filter vulnerabilities from being included in the messages (this doesn't influence the scanning).
 The blocklist file is a ``yaml`` file with the following syntax: